 The bull tail needs to be braised (cooked slowly over low heat) because it is extremely bony, fatty, and tough.
 But once it cooks long enough, it becomes so tender that it nearly dissolves in your mouth (similar to my Spanish beef stew recipe).

-- Wine: Make sure you use decent red wine — nothing fancy, but it should be drinkable.
+- Wine: Make sure you use decent red wine -- nothing fancy, but it should be drinkable.
 It gives a lot of flavor to the stew!
-Antonia sometimes substitutes some of the red wine for sherry or brandy.

 - Spices: Ginger is not a traditional ingredient, but I love it!
 Feel free to omit if you prefer.
 And if you like even more of a spiced flavor, add more cloves.

-- Oxtail substitutions: Oxtail can easily be substituted for osso bucco, beef shanks, beef short ribs on the bone, veal neck, and veal shank.
+- Oxtail: Oxtail can easily be substituted for osso bucco, beef shanks, beef short ribs on the bone, veal neck, and veal shank.

-Steps 3-4: Once browned, remove the oxtail and let it rest on a plate.
-Then add the diced vegetables to the skillet — you can add a bit more olive oil if necessary.
+- Once browned, remove the oxtail and let it rest on a plate.

-Steps 7-8: Bring everything to a boil and then lower the heat and simmer (covered) for about three to four hours.
-You’ll know it’s finished when the sauce has reduced, and the oxtail is super tender.
+- Bring everything to a boil, and then lower the heat and simmer covered for 3-4 hours.
+You'll know it's finished when the sauce has reduced, and the oxtail is super tender.
 It should be falling off the bone!

 Oxtail currently comes from a cow (it is cow’s tail).
 In the past, it was the tail of an ox but today we use the term oxtail to mean cow’s tail.